hmcts/ops-runbooks/heritage/accessing_extsvc_vm.md

 You can then provide the key to SSH using the `-i` flag:

 ```
-# Connect to PEXT-MGMT-VM-L
+# Connect to PEXT-DEVOPS-VM01
 # Swap the IP out if connecting to a different VM
-ssh -i v1admin.pem v1admin@10.24.248.112
+ssh -i v1admin.pem v1admin@10.224.249.196
 ```

-6. SSH into the EXTSVC VM
+6. SSH into the spoke VM

-Finally we can SSH into the EXTSVC VM.
+Finally we can SSH into the spoke VM.
 The admin private key may be present in the home directory of the machine you just SSH-ed into, albeit under a different name.
-If it is, you can just plug it right into SSH and log in to the EXTSVC VM:
+If it is, you can just plug it right into SSH and log in to the spoke VM:

 ```
 # Connect to POAG-WEB-VM01